johndiegon/FeaturesAPI/README.md

 Message Delivery Management

 ## Description
-A project made to manage mass whats messages sent to a list of clients.
+A back end project made to manage mass whats messages sent to a list of clients.
+Developed in c# .net and mysql

 <h4 align="left">
 🚧 Api MessageDeliveryManagement 🚀 Under construction... 🚧